-What's next?
+So then what is next?
 We envision that these cross-disciplinary network comparisons will become increasingly common as a result of data growth.
 One area that is especially ripe for comparison is multiplex networks, which concatenate different networks to form a multiplex structure (Holme and Saramaki, 2012; Mucha et al., 2010).
-This framework is commonly used in social science in which an individual may participate in multiple social circles (e.g. family, friends, and colleagues), or in an online setting: Facebook, LinkedIn, and Twitter; however, it has not been very well explored in biology.
+This framework is commonly used in social science in which an individual may participate in multiple social circles (e.g., family, friends, and colleagues) or in an online setting, such as Facebook, LinkedIn, and Twitter; however, it has not been explored very well in biology.
 Nevertheless, the fundamental structure of biological data now extends beyond a single network to multiplex ones: the multiple layers could be formed by different categories of relationships (co-expression, genetic interactions, etc.).
-Furthermore, biological regulation occurs at multiple levels: transcriptional, post-transcriptional, and post-translational regulation in a manner analogous to a city with electrical networks, water pipes, and phone lines.
-For example, next generation sequencing technologies are generating a wide variety of gene regulatory data at various celluar scales, including transcription factor binding (ChIP-seq), RNA-binding proteins (CLIP-seq), histone modifications (ChIP-seq) and DNA methylations.
-Ones thus can systematically study gene regulatiory mechanisms across cellular scales by integrating these datasets using multi-layers gene regulatory networks.
-Therefore, we are looking forward to multi-layers network formalisms developed in other contexts being applied to biology.
-Apart from leveraging the ideas and methods developed in multiple disciplines through comparison, we can even imagine that comparisons will ultimately lead to real connections (i.e. not analogies) between biological networks and those in other disciplines.
-For instance, biologists and sociologists have started to investigate if there is any connection between genomics information and sociological information say whether phenotypes or genotypes are correlated in friendship networks (Fowler et al., 2011).
-In addition, biological, technological and social systems are not static.
-They all have dynamics.
-How to identify the dynamic patterns that discriminate these systems can be an interesting topic in future.
-For example, how has the biological mechanisms evolved in biological systems compared with the changes of engineering designs in technological systems?
+Furthermore, biological regulation occurs at multiple levels: transcriptional, post-transcriptional, and post-translational regulation occurs in a manner analogous to a city with electrical networks, water pipes, and phone lines.
+For example, next-generation sequencing technologies are generating a wide variety of gene regulatory data at various cellular scales, including transcription factor binding (ChIP-seq), RNA-binding proteins (CLIP-seq), histone modifications (ChIP-seq), and DNA methylations.
+One can thus systematically study gene regulatory mechanisms across cellular scales by integrating these datasets using multi-layer gene regulatory networks.
+Therefore, we are looking forward to multi-layer network formalisms developed in other contexts being applied to biology.
+Apart from leveraging the ideas and methods developed in multiple disciplines through comparison, we can even imagine that comparisons will ultimately lead to real connections (i.e., not analogies) between biological networks and those in other disciplines.
+For instance, biologists and sociologists have started to investigate if there is any connection between genomics information and sociological information; for example, whether phenotypes or genotypes are correlated in friendship networks (Fowler et al., 2011).
+In addition, biological, technological, and social systems are not static.
+They all have dynamics, and thus how to identify the dynamic patterns that distinguish these systems could be an interesting topic in the future.
+For example, how have the biological mechanisms evolved in biological systems compared with the changes of engineering designs in technological systems?

 Acknowledgements

-We acknowledge Zeynep Gümüş for the courtesy of providing Figure 2, and Leonidas Salichos for critical reading of the manuscript and insightful discussion.
+We acknowledge Zeynep Gümüş for the courtesy of providing Figure 2 and Leonidas Salichos for his critical reading of the manuscript and insightful discussion.
 We acknowledge the funding from NIH.

 Figure Captions